Dylon Powley: Club career

-On 17 January 2019, Powley signed with his hometown club, Canadian Premier League side FC Edmonton.
-On 6 June 2019, he made his debut in the Canadian Championship against York9.
-He made his league debut against HFX Wanderers on 31 July.
-After the end of the season on 4 November, Powley was released to explore other options.
-On 18 December 2019, Powley re-signed with Edmonton for the 2020 season.
-On 18 January 2021, Powley confirmed his departure from the club.
+In January 2019, Powley signed with his hometown club, Canadian Premier League side FC Edmonton.
+He made eight appearances, across all competitions, in his rookie season.
+At the end of the 2019 season, Powley was released by the club, upon the expiration of his contract.
+However, the following month, Powley re-signed with Edmonton for the 2020 season.
+Following the 2020 season, he departed the club, in search of more playing time.